Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Note: You must have previously run Auto-Calibrate for the output and input lines whose range you want to set; otherwise, their controls will be disabled in the Full-Scale Range dialog.

 In addition, you should also perform input and output impedance measurements on your card, since these values will be used to correct the calibration.

 To measure the output voltage accurately you need a separate voltmeter that has a sensitive AC Volts range, ideally one that can read 3 decimal places (1.999), or at least 2 places (19.99) AC volts full-scale.

-Connect the meter to the output, or the output-input junction.
-If you are clipping the meter leads to the end of a male-male cable, the red lead goes to the tip (Left channel) and the black lead goes to the shank (common or ground).
+Connect the meter to the output.
+If you are clipping the meter leads to the end of a male-male cable plugged into the output, the red lead goes to the tip (Left channel) and the black lead goes to the shank (common or ground).
 Don't try to clip onto the little ring between the tip and shank (Right channel), since it's hard to avoid shorting things together.
-Daqarta assumes the Left and Right readings are identical anyway.
+This procedure only uses the Left channel, and Daqarta assumes the Left and Right calibrations are identical.

 Set the Generator to produce a sine wave at maximum volume and 100% Level.
 The frequency should be in the range of 50 to 1000 hertz for best accuracy on most meters.
 The reading from the meter will be an RMS value, which you must convert to amplitude by multiplying by 1.4142 (the square root of 2).
 Enter that value for Wave Out in the Range dialog.

 Alternatively, you can skip the RMS-to-amplitude conversion and compare the Daqarta Voltmeter RMS reading with the external meter RMS reading.
 You might want to do this if you are tweaking a prior calibration, or especially if you want to run the output at a softer volume because it distorts at the maximum setting (see below).
 Note that you can use lower volumes only because you have done a relative calibration with Auto-Calibrate.